Department: Law - Dean's Office Employment Type: Work-Study Employment Only Job Starts: August 16, 2018 Work Type: Clerical

-Please only apply online: The Dean’s Office in the College of Law seeks undergraduate Junior with a GPA of 3.0 or higher.
+Please only apply online: The Dean’s Office in the College of Law seeks UNDERGRADUATE JUNIOR WITH A GPA OF 3.0 OR HIGHER.
 Proficiency with Microsoft Office Word, Excel, and PowerPoint is required.
-Must qualify for work-study and be able to work 15 hours / week.
+MUST QUALIFY FOR WORK-STUDY AND BE ABLE TO WORK 15 HOURS PER WEEK.
 Student must possess professionalism, good judgment, strong communication and organizational skills, the ability to maintain confidentiality, and work cooperatively with other offices within the law school.

 This position performs a wide variety of clerical support.
 Tasks may include computer work, generating forms, filing, and deliveries around campus.
 This position performs general receptionist and office duties.
 Candidate will be responsible for various duties such as answering phones, directing clients, data entry, scanning, copying, filing, running errands, and other duties as needed.
 No evening or weekend hours available.
-Candidates who do not include a schedule of availability for Spring 2018 will not be considered.
+YOU MUST INCLUDE A SCHEDULE WITH AVAILABILITY FOR FALL 2018

 Must be reliable, punctual, and have excellent written and verbal communication skills.
 Accuracy and attention to detail are essential.
 Working knowledge of Excel and Word 2016 required.
 You will report to the Administrative Assistant in the Office of the Dean.
 If you have questions, you may write to firstname.lastname@example.org.